DR. JAMES THOMPSON

 Sherman Master is widely renowned in the field of Addiction Psychiatry and has been a pioneer in the field in Richmond, VA area for three decades.
 He graduated with a bachelor’s degree from University of Virginia in 1957 and received his M.D. from Medical College of Virginia in 1961.
 He served an internship at Emory University followed by a Residency in Psychiatry at MCV, interrupted by two years of service as a medical officer in the US Army at Fort Leavenworth.

 During his distinguished career Dr. Master has served on the clinical and residency training faculty in the Department of Psychiatry at MCV.
 He has been recognized and awarded as an outstanding clinician and educator many times over.
 He has been the Chairman of Psychiatry at Henrico Doctor’s Hospital and St. Mary’s Hospital, the Medical Director for St. John’s Hospital and Tucker’s Pavilion at CJW Hospital.
 He was the first director of what is now the Virginia Health Practitioner’s Monitoring Program, the state program that assists and monitors physicians, dentists, nurses and pharmacists with substance abuse and mental health conditions.
-He has been widely published and sought after as a speaker and lecturer regionally and nationally.
+He is sought after as a speaker and lecturer regionally and nationally.

 Needless to say, Dr. Master has been a leader, a teacher, a mentor and inspiration to so many Richmond physicians and allied health care professionals in psychiatry and addiction medicine that his importance and influence are difficult to overstate.
 We are incredibly fortunate and thankful to have the opportunity to work with him and we’re honored to have a place in his professional biography.
 He is a member of the Medical Society of Virginia, Psychiatric Society of Virginia and the Richmond Psychiatric Society.